stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### Buffered Models

-Obviously when we load this data back we do not want to reuse the existing model class since we only require the underlying buffers.
-We therefore introduce a new _buffered model_ implementation that simply composes the two bufferable objects:
+Obviously when this data is loaded back we do not want to reuse the mutable model class since we only require the underlying buffers.
+We therefore introduce a new _buffered model_ implementation that simply composes the VBO and index:

 ```java
 public class BufferedModel extends AbstractModel {